Cassava Sciences: Journal investigations

 Several journal papers involving Cassava work and collaborators have been re-examined by their publishers.

 Following the public controversies, The Journal of Neuroscience reassessed the 2012 paper that described simufilam binding to FLNA.
 The journal published a correction along with the original images in December 2021 remarking that the "error does not affect the conclusions of the article".
 After further data concerns were brought to the attention of the journal, it issued an expression of concern stating that the issue was under investigation by CUNY, and that the journal would "await the outcome of that investigation before taking further action".

 The journal Neurobiology of Aging found "no compelling evidence of data manipulation intended to misrepresent the results", but issued an expression of concern on a 2017 paper, saying they identified multiple errors.
 The journal issued a correction and indicated that its final decision awaited conclusions from the CUNY investigation.

-The Journal of Prevention of Alzheimer’s Disease investigated a 2020 simufilam-related, also co-authored by Wang, and decided to take no action.
+The Journal of Prevention of Alzheimer's Disease investigated a 2020 simufilam-related paper, also co-authored by Wang, and decided to take no action.
 Its editor reported finding "no convincing evidence of manipulation of data or intent to mislead".

 PLOS One re-examined Wang's research papers in March 2020 and found problems with data integrity that were not resolved.
 Five of Wang's papers were retracted, two of which were co-authored with Burns that include the original papers on the discovery of FLNA binding as it relates to opioid receptor signaling.
 The FLNA retraction notices mention "vertical irregularities suggestive of splice lines" and that the "pixel patterns in background areas of blot images ... appear more similar than would be expected".
 The notices state: "The data and comments provided did not resolve the concerns about the integrity and reliability of data presented in this article."

 A 2005 Neuroscience journal article on opioid tolerance was co-authored by Burns, Wang and others.
 According to Piller, Cassava has stated that the journal found no manipulation of images, but said the journal would respond to any new concerns based on the CUNY investigation.

 Cassava advisors Wang and Arnold were co-authors on a highly-cited 2012 paper in the Journal of Clinical Investigation (JCI); Piller states that it forms a key part of Cassava's position that simufilam reduces resistance to insulin.
 He writes that the paper relied on a method of analyzing how brain tissue "purportedly generates chemical signals"; Schrag found no indication the work, which he says "contradicts basic neurobiology", had been replicated.
 He sent two groups of images to JCI; the editor responded that they did not investigate further after examination of one of the groups did not corroborate Schrag's analysis.
 A group of four whistle-blowers also submitted concerns about the paper starting in August 2021.
 The four whistleblowers were independent of the two that filed the FDA petition, but they were also holding short positions on Cassava.
 JCI's investigation did not corroborate their concerns about the paper.